 This kind of argument does not require a sophisticated knowledge of history, economics, politics or any other detailed discipline.
 More importantly, it also does not require that the listener know any of these topics.
 All that is required is some gentle Socratic persistence.

 Of course, the argument never ends there.
 People will come up with all sorts of nonsense about democracy, collective decisions and the transfer of moral authority to the state, but all those arguments are easy to demolish, as long as one does not forget that the state is nothing but a collection of individuals.
 Also, contracts that are entered into voluntarily are morally binding.
 Contracts that are enforced without consent are not.
 A man who buys a car must pay for it.
 A man who buys a car for a woman without her consent cannot compel her to pay for it.
-This is why centralized and enforced democratic ‘decisions’ are immoral.
+This is why centralised and enforced democratic ‘decisions’ are immoral.

 So what does this look like in practice?
-Let’s take a common example: health care.
+Let’s take a common example: Health care.
 Most freedom advocates have run into the difficulty of unraveling the US mess in particular.
 The argument from consistency might look like this:

-- Medical care must be entirely privatized.
+- Medical care must be entirely privatised.

 - But it’s more expensive when the State does not run it.
 Look at America!